rhappdev/api-first-workshop/docs/exercise-2.md

 });
 ```

-5. In the request url/address bar, replace the `{{ baseUrl }}` with `{{ url }}`.
-6. Verify tests by selecting the `Send` button.
+5. Verify tests by selecting the **Send** button.

 ## Step 6 - The CLI, Newman and our Tests

-Ok so up to now we have manually verified our test against the schema by selecting the `Send` button for each request.
-In this section we are going to export our postman collection and run our tests in the command line using a tool called [Newman](https://learning.getpostman.com/docs/postman/collection_runs/command_line_integration_with_newman/).
+OK, so up to now we have manually verified our test against the schema by clicking the **Send** button for each request.
+In this section we are going to export our Postman collection and run our tests in the command line using a tool called [Newman](https://learning.getpostman.com/docs/postman/collection_runs/command_line_integration_with_newman/).

 #### Exporting the Postman collections

 1. From the collection explorer, expand the collection settings pane.
-2. Select the `more` butotn to reveal hidden menu.
+2. Click the **...** button to reveal the hidden menu.
-3. Select `Export` from the options.
+3. Select _Export_ from the options.
-4. In the next window, select the 3rd option, `Collection v2.1`.
+4. In the next window, select the 3rd option, _Collection v2.1 (recommended)_ and click **Export**.
-5. Add a new directory to the root of your working directory, named `postman`
+5. Add a new directory to the root of your working directory, named `postman`.
-6. Export collection to the the `postman` directory.
+6. Export collection to the the `postman` directory, change the file name to `collection.json`.

 #### Exporting the Postman environment

-1. Select the `Settings` icons from the top right.
+1. Click the settings "gear" icon in the top right corner.
-2. Find the `ToDo List` environment config and sleect the export icon.
+2. Find the _ToDo List_ environment config and click the _Download Environment_ (arrow pointing down) icon.
-3. Export environment config to the the `postman` directory.
+3. Export the environment config to the the `postman` directory, change the filename to `environment.json`.

 #### Installing Newman

 1. Open a command line application of your choice.
-2. Navigate to the working diretory
+2. Navigate to the working directory.
-3. Install newman via npm
+3. Install `newman` via npm.

 ```bash
 npm i -g newman
 ```

-4. In the command line enter te folowiing command to run the tests.
+4. In the command line enter the following command to run the tests:

 ```bash
 newman run ./postman/collection.json -e ./postman/environment.json